poshbotio/PoshBot/README.md

   <img src="https://raw.githubusercontent.com/poshbotio/PoshBot/master/Media/poshbot_logo_300_432.png" alt="PoshBot logo"/>
 </p>

+## What Can PoshBot Do?

+Pretty much anything you want :) No seriously.
+PoshBot executes functions/cmdlets from PowerShell modules.
+Use PoshBot to connect to servers and report status, deploy code, execute runbooks, query APIs, etc.
+If you can write it in PowerShell, PoshBot can execute it.

 > Detailed documentation can be found at [ReadTheDocs](http://poshbot.readthedocs.io/en/latest/)

 > See [Building PoshBot](./building.md) for documentation on how to build PoshBot from source.